XpressAI/xircuits/README.md

 You will also need to install the component library before using them.
 For example, if you would like to use the Pytorch components, install them by:

   ```
-  $ pip install xircuits[pytorch]
+  $ xircuits install pytorch
   ```

-For the list of available libraries, you can check [here]( https://github.com/XpressAI/xircuits/tree/master/xai_components#internal-library).
+For the list of available libraries, you can check [here]( https://github.com/XpressAI/xircuits/tree/master/xai_components).

 ## Download Examples
 ```
-$ xircuits-examples
+$ xircuits examples
 ```
 ## Launch
 ```